Lavender

 ✂️ Pruning Management

-Pruning Method:Cut back one-third, avoid old woody stems
+Pruning Method:Cut back by one-third, avoid old woody stems

 Required Tools:Sharp pruning shears